tianet/ditto/README.md

   - `VALUE`: hardcoded value
   - `NOW`: current timestamp
   - `INCREMENTAL`: from a `START` value, increase by a fixed `STEP`.
 The start value defaults to `NOW`
-    - `STEP` should follow the format "\d+[hms]"
+    - NOTE: `STEP` should follow the format "\d+[hms]"
-    - `START` should be a unix timestamp
+    - NOTE: `START` should be a unix timestamp
+    - NOTE: An optional `SIGMA` can be passed to make the delta follow a normal distribution around the `STEP`
   - Additional Params:
     - `FORMAT`: Format of the datetime string (using the go reference date)
 - `OBJECT`:
   - `FIELDS`: Array with the nested fields

-Additionally, there are certain paramers common between all types:
+Additionally, there are certain parameters common between all types:
   - `NULLABLE`: Probability (`(0, 1]`) of the value being null.
 Defaults to 0
   - `REPEATED`: Whether the value is an array.
 It will create an array between 0 and 10 elements.